Distributing “reader” apps with a link to your website

 To make these updates:

 - In the Project navigator, select the .entitlements file.
-In Xcode 13, the file name is prefixed with an icon
+In Xcode 13 or later, the file name is prefixed with an icon

 - In the entitlements plist file, add a new entitlement key pair by holding the pointer over the Entitlements File row and clicking the add button (+).

 - Provide the following values for the entitlement:

 - Provide the required metadata in your Info.plist file as described below in “Updating your Info.plist file”.

 On the next build to your device or distribution request in Xcode Organizer, Xcode will detect that the .entitlements file and cached provisioning profile don’t match, and will request a new provisioning profile based on the latest app ID configuration to complete the code signing process.

 Each entitlement has unique requirements for the data that must be entered into your app’s Info.plist file.